Additivity of higher rho invariants and nonrigidity of topological manifolds: Non-rigidity of topological manifolds

-is injective on the abelian subgroup of $L_{4k} ( \mathbb{Z} \Gamma)\otimes \mathbb{Q}$ generated by $\{[q_{g_1}], \cdots, [q_{g_n}]\}$. \end{example}
+is injective on the abelian subgroup of $L_{4k} (\Gamma)\otimes \mathbb{Q}$ generated by $\{[q_{g_1}], \cdots, [q_{g_n}]\}$. \end{example}

-In fact, to prove the main result (Theorem $\ref{thm:structure}$) of this section, we need to apply the above argument not only to $\Gamma$, but also to certain semi-direct products of $\Gamma$ with free groups of finite generators.
-Let us introduce some more terminology.
+In fact, to prove the main result (Theorem $\ref{thm:structure}$) of this section, we need to apply the above argument not only to $\Gamma$, but also to certain semi-direct products of $\Gamma$ with free groups of finitely many generators.

 Let $\Gamma$ be a countable discrete group.
 Note that any set of $n$ automorphisms of $\Gamma$, say, $\psi_1, \cdots, \psi_n \in \textup{Aut}(\Gamma) $, induces a natural action of $F_n$ the free group of $n$ generators on $\Gamma$.
 More precisely, if we denote the set of generators of $F_n$ by $\{s_1, \cdots, s_n\}$, then we have a homomorphism $F_n\to \textup{Aut}(\Gamma)$ by $s_i\mapsto \psi_i$.
 This homomorphism induces an action of $F_n$ on $\Gamma$.
 We denote by $\Gamma\rtimes_{\{\psi_1, \cdots, \psi_n\}} F_n$ the semi-direct product of $\Gamma$ and $F_n$ with respect to this action.
 If no confusion arises, we shall write $\Gamma\rtimes F_n$ instead of $\Gamma\rtimes_{\{\psi_1, \cdots, \psi_n\}} F_n$.